RamezHamdiSaeed/MyFlutterReference/README.md

 - how to change the distribution of elements in the column or row in the screen
 - how to change the distribution on rows and columns in the screen
 - how to style text Widgets properly
+- how to make our grids manually and using buttons like TextButton,OutlinedButton and ElevatedButton